From an event calculator to conference management software, here’s our pick of the best conference management tools for associations and academics.

 So you can track reviews as they happen to spot which reviewers are falling behind, see which presenters have registered to attend (and which haven’t).
 And share accepted abstracts and sessions with delegates through the Ex Ordo mobile conference app.
 Not bad.

-Ex Ordo — the best conference management tool for managing your academic conference.
+Ex Ordo — the best conference management tool for managing your association or academic conference.

 Trello gives you a visual overview of what needs doing

-Between managing all the regular event tasks (like booking caterers) and the tasks required in building your technical programme (like creating a marking scheme), planning an academic conference can take a world of organisation.
+Between managing all the regular event tasks (like booking caterers) and the tasks required in building your technical programme (like creating a marking scheme), planning academic conferences takes a world of organisation.
 So it’s very useful to be able to glance at where your conference’s treasurer is on finalising the budget.
 Or see which venues your local chair has contacted for a quote.

-A task management tool like Trello gives you a bird’s-eye view of what’s going on with your academic conference.
-You can use Trello to create boards to manage your entire list of conference to-dos, from deciding programme themes to confirming keynote speakers.
-And Trello’s ability to mention other users and tick off tasks mean you won’t waste time sending emails to your committee when you could be getting real work done.
+A task management tool like Trello gives you a bird’s-eye view of what’s going on with your academic conferences.
+You can use Trello to create multiple boards to manage your entire list of conferences, manage all your to-dos from deciding conference programme themes to confirming keynote speakers or shortlisting conference management software suppliers.
+And Trello’s ability to mention other users and tick off tasks means you won’t waste time sending emails to your events or executive team when you could be getting real work done.

 Trello — the best conference management tool for handling tasks.